synchook/synchook/README.md

     * This step can be done in a number of ways (symlink, file copy, etc) but the way I recommend is by cloning the synchook repo and then symlinking the needed hooks.
 This way you can get any updates accross all repos using the hooks with a single git pull.
     * You can also use the git template directory to automatically include the hooks in each new repo by default.

-  ### Recommended way of configuring Synchook (assuming your home directory is the base subdirectory for your various code projects)
+  ## Recommended way of configuring Synchook (assuming your home directory is the base subdirectory for your various code projects)
+  There's actually [a script](https://github.com/synchook/synchook/blob/main/scripts/add.sh) for the following process now, so you could use https://github.com/synchook/synchook/blob/main/scripts/add.sh to add new repos to track...

   ```
     cd ~
     git clone https://github.com/synchook/synchook.git synchook